 Manual Exposure Mode

 The technique for using this mode is similar to what I discussed for the Aperture Priority and Shutter Priority modes.
-To control exposure manually, set the mode dial to the M indicator, as shown in Figure 3-18.
-You now have to control both shutter speed and aperture by setting them yourself.
-To set the aperture, turn the control dial; to set the shutter speed, turn the control wheel.
-(You can reverse the roles of the dial and wheel using the Dial/Wheel Setup option on screen 8 of the Camera Settings2 menu.)
+To control exposure manually, set the mode dial to the M indicator, as shown in Figure 3-16.